Loreto Convent School, Delhi: Loreto Convent

 Loreto, Delhi is one of the 17 schools in India.
 There are 119 Loreto schools in 12 countries and on 6 continents.
 The current principal of the school is Sr. Monica Rozario and there are 3 coordinators each for junior, middle and senior school.
 The school celebrated its golden jubilee in 2014 (50 years).
 Each junior school class has 2 sections and rest all classes have 3 sections.

 Education system

 Loreto Convent is an all girls English medium school affiliated to Central Board of Secondary Education(CBSE).
 It has a junior school starting from nursery till class IV and senior school from class four onwards till class twelve.
 After school hours it also provides education to poor girls residing in the nearby areas.
-Various subjects like Physics, Chemistry, Mathematics, Sociology, Political Science, Biology, Accountancy, Economics, Business Studies, and Information Technology are taught in the school.
+Various subjects like Physics, Chemistry, Mathematics, Sociology, Political Science, Biology, Accountancy, Economics, Business Studies, and Informatic Practices and Computer Science are taught in the school.
 Now there are 3 streams in the school giving children a better environment for studies - humanities, science and commerce.